 Black Knights Alley & the Benny Havens Band

 When I come up with my wife or one of my buddies, I tend to hang out in the parking lot, grill, and drink plenty of beer.
-When I come up with one of my kids, though, I’ll usually stop by Grant Hall for a quick bite before heading up to Black Knights Alley to listen to the Benny Havens Band.
+When I used to come up with one of my kids, though, I’d often stop by Grant Hall for a quick bite before heading up to Black Knights Alley to listen to the Benny Havens Band.

 Black Knights Alley is great because they have lots of activities for kids along with food, restrooms, and merchandise tents.
 It can get crowded, but it’s a fun kind of crowded, and the area near the stadium is scenic.